zenwork/fhir-beacon/packages/library/docs/lifecycle.md

-# FHIR Element Lifecycle
+# FHIR State Lifecycle

 ## FHIR Base Element

-All complex types, resources, and domain resources implement [BaseElement](src/internal/BaseElement.ts) .
+All complex types, resources, and domain resources implement [BaseElement](internal/BaseElement.ts) .
 BaseElement is a public extension point that contains two sub-lifecycles: data lifecycle and presentation lifecycle.

 The implementation provides 'hooks' where it is considered valid to extend or override the implementation.